Strong winds, heavy rain may pummel New York on Sandy anniversary

-NEW YORK — Sunday marks the five-year anniversary of when Superstorm Sandy hit New Jersey and New York.
-This Sunday night into Monday morning, some forecast models show, another big storm will lash the Northeast.
+Sunday marks the five-year anniversary of when Superstorm Sandy hit New Jersey and New York.
+And Sunday night into Monday morning, it’s looking more likely that another big storm will lash the Northeast.

-This forecast banks off a tropical wave down in Central America, a low-pressure system swinging a cold front across the eastern US and a large dip in the jet stream — which is due to former Typhoon Lan now off the coast of Alaska — all merging at the same time near the Northeast coast.
-The magnitude of impacts depends on whether the weather all lines up.
+This forecast banks off a tropical wave down in the Caribbean, a low-pressure system swinging a cold front across the eastern US and a large dip in the jet stream — which is due to former Typhoon Lan now off the coast of Alaska — all merging at the same time near the Northeast Coast.
+The magnitude of the impact depends on whether the weather all lines up.

-If these systems do all merge (and it’s a big if), you may hear people begin to reference the “perfect storm” — a term used by meteorologists when everything in the atmosphere comes together just right for a storm to have dangerous conditions.
+As these systems come closer together, you may hear people begin to reference the “perfect storm” — a term used by meteorologists when everything in the atmosphere comes together just right to produce dangerous conditions.

+“This is no longer a perfect storm, this is an imperfect storm,” CNN Meteorologist Chad Myers said Friday.

+The forecast models are still showing a significant storm, it just won’t be “perfect.”

-Tropical storm-force winds, coastal erosion and flooding rains could then be possible from the mid-Atlantic through New England.
-One thing is for certain; this storm system is not forecast to be as strong as Sandy.
+But don’t take the storm lightly.
+Tropical storm-force winds, coastal erosion, and flooding rains are still likely from the Mid-Atlantic through New England.
+One thing is for certain: This storm system is not forecast to be as strong as Sandy.

 The uncertainty lies in the timing

-What CNN meteorologists think could happen.
-It’s a bit complicated, but stay with us:

-The storm system that the NHC is watching will make its way to Florida on Saturday.
-As it drifts across the same area hit by Hurricane Irma, it will soak the southern half of of Florida with heavy rain.
+The storm system that the NHC is watching will make its way across Cuba and just south of Florida on Saturday, possibly as a tropical depression or maybe even as a tropical storm.

+The tropical system to the south — although, again, it won’t directly impact — could funnel tropical moisture, helping to strengthen the northern system affecting the Northeast.
+Most models right now show the cold front moving too quickly to allow enough moisture to impact the Northeast greatly.
+However, if the front slows down, it could allow ample tropical moisture to funnel into the newly formed storm.

-By Sunday morning, the amplified upper-level trough in the jet stream — the level that airplanes fly — will dip far enough south to launch the system rapidly up the East Coast.
-If this trough moves through faster, it could send the tropical low out into the Atlantic and have no impact on the Northeast.
+By Sunday morning, the amplified upper-level trough in the jet stream — the level that airplanes fly — will dip far enough south to launch the new low pressure rapidly up the East Coast and act as a bowling lane with the pins set up in the Northeast.

-The low-pressure center is likely to emerge off the coast of Florida early Sunday.
-As it does, it will gather energy and strength from a few different places: The same upper-level system will aid in bringing with it what is called a jet streak — which simply means an area of very confined very fast winds.
+The CNN meteorologists think a low-pressure center that forms off the coast of the Carolinas early Sunday will move up the coast.
+As it does, it will gather energy and strength from a few different places: The same upper-level system will aid in bringing with it what is called a jet streak — which simply means an area of very confined, very fast winds.
 The storm will gather fuel from the warm ocean temperature in the Gulf Stream and it will pick up speed from a weak point in the surface pattern.

 But wait, there’s more.

 At the surface — the part of the atmosphere we experience — a cold front will swing through the eastern half of the US.
+This front will come out of the same system that is bringing one of the first tastes of winter to the Midwest.
 This system is typical this time of year and brings rain, sometimes severe storms and behind it, cold crisp air.
-The timing of the front moving through the Northeast will either move faster than forecast and protect the East Coast from the low off the coast of Florida, or it will line up perfectly and act as a bowling lane with the pins set up in the Northeast.

-By Sunday evening, if this happens, it is off the coast of North Carolina, knocking on the door of the Mid-Atlantic.
-Impacts would begin Sunday night and last through Monday morning for the major metro areas of Philadelphia, New York and Boston.
+By Sunday evening, the storm is off the coast, threatening the Mid-Atlantic.
+Impacts will begin Sunday evening and last through Monday morning for the major metro areas of Philadelphia, New York and Boston.
+By Monday midday, the system will quickly exit the US and move to Canada.

 How it will impact you